 As you can see, summary offenses in Philadelphia are more serious than you may have thought.
 Aside from possible jail time and fines, the impact on your permanent record can cause embarrassment and other problems for years.
 At Fienman Defense, we help people get favorable results in every case, no matter how big or small.
 There are almost always options to improve your circumstances if you’re issued a citation for a summary offense.

 Don’t just plead guilty thinking that it’s your only option.
-Instead, schedule a free consultation with an experienced Philadelphia summary offense attorney by calling attorney Michael Fienman at (215) 839-9529 or complete our online form.
+Instead, schedule a free consultation with experienced Philadelphia summary offense attorney Michael Fienman at (215) 839-9529 or complete our online form.

 View All Blogs